dataesr/teds/doc_network/teds.md

 ![French institutions in IPCC publications](./images/teds_ipcc_institutions.png) _French institutions contributing to IPCC publications._

 ![French institutions in IPBES publications](./images/teds_ipbes_institutions.png) _French institutions contributing to IPBES publications._

-We can see that a certain number of national organizations are present in both report, we can detect a certain territorial disparity already at the institutional level.
-The institutions most active in the publications cited by the IPCC are located mainly in Île-de-France, Toulouse and Grenoble.
-And those of the IPBES are located in Île-de-France, Grenoble, Chambery and Montpellier.
+We can see that several national organizations appear in both reports, however there is a clear territorial difference at the institutional level.
+The institutions most active in the IPCC publications are mainly located in Île-de-France, Toulouse, and Grenoble, while those in the IPBES publications are mostly in Île-de-France, Grenoble, Chambéry, and Montpellier.

 The **Climate Science Laboratory** is another key player in climate research, leading the way in IPCC and IPBES publications.

 ![French laboratories in IPCC publications](./images/teds_ipcc_lab.png) _French laboratories contributing to IPCC publications._

 ![French laboratories in IPBES publications](./images/teds_ipbes_labs.png) _French laboratories contributing to IPBES publications._

 The laboratories most active in the publications cited by the IPCC are located mainly in Île-de-France, Toulouse, Grenoble, Bretagne and Bordeaux.
-And those of the IPBES are located in Île-de-France, Montpellier, Grenoble, Toulouse, Chizé, Dijon and Marseille.
+Those of the IPBES are located in Île-de-France, Montpellier, Grenoble, Toulouse, Chizé, Dijon and Marseille.

-French researchers are also highly involved, with some contributing to both IPCC and IPBES reports.

 ![French authors in IPCC publications](./images/teds_ipcc_authors.png) _French authors contributing to IPCC publications._

 ![French authors in IPBES publications](./images/teds_ipbes_authors.png) _French authors contributing to IPBES publications._

+French researchers are also highly involved, with some contributing to both IPCC and IPBES reports.
+Philippe Ciais is particularly active and cited in both reports.

 ## 3.2 Models performances